 Ballard Family Law Attorney, Washington | King County Divorce Lawyer

-If you’re looking for a family law attorney in Ballard WA, call the legal team at [firm].
+If you’re looking for a family law attorney in Ballard WA, call the legal team at Law Offices of Shana E. Thompson.
 Our attorneys have extensive experience handling all types of family law disputes including dissolution of marriage, prenuptial or postnuptial agreements, establishing or invalidating paternity, modifying support orders, among other common family law issues.
 We can assess the situation and advise you of all your legal options.

 Our team can then spearhead a plan to tackle your family law dispute using a negotiation approach.
 However, if needed, our lawyers are prepared to utilize our vast litigation skills on your behalf in court.
-Call [firm] today to set up your first consultation in Ballard and the greater Seattle metropolitan area including Tacoma, Bellevue, Everett, Edmonds, Kent, Renton, Shoreline, and Snohomish.
+Call Law Offices of Shana E. Thompson today to set up your first consultation in Ballard and the greater Seattle metropolitan area including Tacoma, Bellevue, Everett, Edmonds, Kent, Renton, Shoreline, and Snohomish.

 - Common Family Law Disputes

 - Filing for Divorce in Ballard, WA

 - Does Washington State Have Common Law Marriage?

 - Divorce Resources in Ballard, WA

 Family law disputes are handled at the family law division of the King County Superior Court.
 These disputes include dissolution of marriage, adoption, child abuse or neglect cases, protection order and restraining order filings, and more.
 The following are some typical family law issues our attorneys at Law Offices of Shana E. Thompson take on.